is a Polish-Australian composer

 Philip Czapłowski's compositions include the orchestral work Momentum, commissioned by the Melbourne Symphony Orchestra in 2000, four concertos for Australia Pro Arte (now the Melbourne Chamber Orchestra), and numerous chamber and solo compositions.
 His music has been performed and recorded around the world, and he is a represented artist in the collection of the Australian Music Centre and the National Library of Australia, Canberra.
 Czapłowski is a member, and former Treasurer of the Melbourne Composers' League.

-Philip is married to Yan Yan, and they have a daughter Leah.
+Philip is married to Yan Yan, and they have a daughter named Leah.

 Performers of Philip Czapłowski's music include: